 The Baby Years

-We offer comprehensive packages to support you during and after pregnancy.
+We offer comprehensive care to support you during and after pregnancy.

 At Ashbourne Physiotherapy Clinic, we provide physiotherapy to help you through your pregnancy and we will help you get back to full activity following the birth.
 We specialise in the treatment of pelvic girdle pain during pregnancy, incontinence issues, diastasis recti (split tummy muscles) and return to exercise following the birth.